The only breed to originate from Iceland, the Icelandic Sheepdog temperament is inquisitive, energetic, and cheerful.

-Like their heritage, the Icelandic Sheepdog still loves to watch – and bark at – birds in the sky.
+Like their heritage, the Icelandic dog still loves to watch – and bark at – birds in the sky.
 It’s actually pretty funny – and fun – to watch!

 Outgoing, But Not Pushy

-The Icelandic Sheepdog is alert and outgoing – but they are not aggressive or pushy.
+The Icelandic dog is alert and outgoing – but they are not aggressive or pushy.
 Interestingly, the male Icie tends to be more cuddly and relaxed than the female.

 The Icelandic Sheepdog doesn’t have a strong prey drive as they weren’t bred to hunt and kill but rather control and protect.
 Therefore, the Icie gets along well with other dogs and pets.

-The Icelandic Sheepdog is an extremely intelligent and willing breed.
 They are quite easy to train thanks to their “eager to please” attitude, but that’s only if you remain persistent and consistent in your training.